DEFRA/btms-backend/TestDataGenerator/README.md

-# CDMS Test Data Generator
+# Btms Test Data Generator

 This test generator allows us to manage sets of test data for different uses, and store them, either in blob storage or locally.